-A computer cannot understand our language that we use in our day to day conversations, and likewise, we cannot understand the binary language that the computer uses to do it’s tasks.
-It is therefore necessary for us to write instructions in some specially defined language like C++ which is like natural language and after converting with the help of compiler the computer can understand it.
+A computer cannot understand our language that we use in our day to day conversations, and likewise, we cannot understand the binary language that the computer uses to do its tasks.
+It is, therefore, necessary for us to write instructions in some specially defined language like C++ which is like a natural language and after converting with the help of compiler the computer can understand it.

 A C++ compiler is itself a computer program which’s only job is to convert the C++ program from our form to a form the computer can read and execute.
 The original C++ program is called the “source code”, and the resulting compiled code produced by the compiler is usually called an “object file”.

 Before compilation the preprocessor performs preliminary operations on C++ source files.
 Preprocessed form of the source code is sent to compiler.

 After compilation stage object files are combined with predefined libraries by a linker, sometimes called a binder, to produce the final complete file that can be executed by the computer.
 A library is a collection of pre-compiled “object code” that provides operations that are done repeatedly by many computer programs.

 Above Figure illustrates the process of translating a C++ source file into an executable file.
 You can peform entire process of invoking the preprocessor, compiler, and linker with a single action by using Integrated Development enviornment.
 These environments consist of a text editor, compiler, debugger, and other utilities integrated into a package with a single set of menus.
 Preprocessing, compiling, linking, and even executing a program is done by selecting a single item from a menu.